Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: Analysis and interpretation of the data

 \subsection{Scaling analysis}

-In Ref.~\cite{Borsa1992}, Borsa and collaborators provided the first interpretation of $T_1^{-1}$ rate that is induced by critical AF fluctuations, based on scaling arguments.
-This was derived under the assumption that the fluctuations are enough localized within the Brillouin zone, so that the ${\mathbf{q}}$-sum in the Moriya's formula can be replaced by an integral up to infinity over the scaling variable $ x = (\xi a \Delta q)$.
+In Ref.~\cite{Borsa1992}, Borsa \textit{et al.} provided an interpretation of $T_1^{-1}$ rate that is induced by critical AFM fluctuations, based on scaling arguments.
+This was derived under the assumption that the fluctuations are enough localized within the Brillouin zone, so the ${\mathbf{q}}$-sum in the Moriya's formula can be replaced by an integral up to infinity over the scaling variable $ x = (\xi a \Delta q)$.
 For example, in Fig.~\ref{Fig_T1vsQ} we see that this condition is valid at 2.4~K, but certainly not at 7.6 K. When the condition is valid, $T_1^{-1}$ obeys a simple scaling expression

 where $ T_0^{-1}$ is the power-law prefactor, $z$ is the classical exponent for the dynamics~\cite{Hohenberg1977,Borsa1992} and $\eta$ the usual BKT critical exponent.
-To test this scaling on our $T_1^{-1}$ data, we use the $\xi_{2D}(T)$ expression given by Eq.~(\ref{eq8}) to simply convert the $T_1^{-1}(T)$ plot given in Fig.~\ref{Fig_T1vsT} into the $T_1^{-1}(\xi)$ representation, given in Fig.~\ref{Fig_CriticalFits}.
-Here, we indeed find a power-law scaling behaviour within the previously established range of validity of the $\xi_{2D}$ values.
+To test this scaling on our $T_1^{-1}$ data, we use the $\xi_{\textrm{2D}}(T)$ expression given by Eq.~(\ref{eq8}) to simply convert the $T_1^{-1}(T)$ plot given in Fig.~\ref{Fig_T1vsT} into the $T_1^{-1}(\xi)$ representation, given in Fig.~\ref{Fig_CriticalFits}.
+Here, we indeed find a power-law scaling behavior within the previously established range of validity of the $\xi_{\textrm{2D}}$ values.
 Furthermore, we find the data for all the magnetic field values nearly superposed, meaning that $T_0^{-1}$ is practically field independent.

-We remark that thus determined scaling exponent is very sensitive to the value of the employed $T_{BKT}$, the relative error in the scaling exponent being 3 times larger than the relative error of $T_{BKT}$.
+We remark that thus determined scaling exponent is very sensitive to the value of the employed $T_{\textrm{BKT}}$, the relative error in the scaling exponent being 3 times larger than the relative error of $T_{\textrm{BKT}}$.
 As it is hard to know this latter value to a precision better than 3\%, from our NMR data we conclude that $z-\eta = 1.0(1)$.